alleystoughton/Forlan/toolset/README.txt

   build-heap-image

-    builds an SML/NJ heap image for Forlan, which can be invoked by scripts/forlan (on Linux/Mac OS X) and scripts/forlan.bat (on Windows)
+    builds an SML/NJ heap image for Forlan, which can be invoked by scripts/forlan (on Linux/macOS) and scripts/forlan.bat (on
+    Windows)

     installs heap image in /tmp